fizzle77/JAFDTC/doc/Airframe_A10C.md

 [Communications System Editor](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/Common_Elements.md#communications-system-editors)
 documentation.

+The AN/ARC-186 VHF FM radio's functionality is identical to the AN/ARC-164 except that there is no monitor guard option.

 ## TAD

 **TAD NET Settings** allow for changing the Group ID, Own, ID, and Callsign used for SADL and datalink.
 Leaving them blank makes no changes, leaving the mission editor's configuration.
 Note that given the buggy state of datalink in May 2024, leaving them blank is often the better choice.